Equivariant localizing invariants of simple varieties: Localizing and truncating invariants of simple varieties

 \subsection{Truncating invariants of simple varieties}

 Let $k$ be a field and $G$ a nice group over it.
-Conditionally, the results generalize to any linearly reductive group $G$ over $k$.
 The following theorem then gives control over truncating invariants on $\eC^G_k$.
 It is one of the main technical observations of this paper.
-Also see \S \ref{section: degreewise versions} for further variations.
+Also see \S \ref{section: degreewise versions} for further degreewise variations, and Appendix \ref{appendix: actions of linearly reductive G} for the case of linearly reductive $G$.

 \begin{theorem} Let $E$ be a $k$-linear truncating invariant with $E^G(\pt) \simeq 0$.
 Then for all $X \in \eC^G_{k}$ we have

 \end{theorem} \begin{proof} We check that $E^G(X) \simeq 0$ is stable under the closure properties from Definition \ref{definition: simple varieties C}.